-Gastric bypass surgery cost less at our Specialist Hospital in France.
+Gastric bypass surgery cost less at this Specialist Hospital in France.

 A gastric bypass surgery is normally performed to reduce the size of the stomach by as much as 90%.
-A normal stomach can stretch, in some instances this may have been stretched to a capacity of over 1000 ml.
-There are two version of Gastric ByPass Surgery and the method adopted will vary depending upon which ByPass procedure is recommended by the surgeon following your consultation.
-The Surgeon will recommend either “Roux-en-y” Gastric Bypass surgery or a “Omega Loop” Mini Gastric Bypass.
+A normal stomach can stretch, in some instances, this may have been stretched to a capacity of over 1000 ml.
+There are two versions of Gastric ByPass Surgery and the method adopted will vary depending upon which ByPass procedure is recommended by the surgeon following your consultation.
+The Surgeon will recommend either “Roux-en-y” Gastric Bypass surgery or an “Omega Loop” Mini Gastric Bypass.

 Mini Gastric ByPass Surgery (The Omega Loop)

 Mini gastric bypass surgery is a less invasive procedure than “Roux-en-y” gastric bypass surgery